 - A mechanically-attached system secures a solar array to the building using multiple anchor clips.
 This is now the preferred method for the solar equipment industry.

-This concern seems logical, but is actually unwarranted.
+Concerns about holes in the roof or anchoring leading to more potential leaks may seem logical, but those worries are actually unwarranted.
 The same person installing the roofing system should also be installing the anchors using a method that reinforces the area under the solar system.
 This process uses a two-ply membrane to create something akin to a mini roof being built over the existing roof at each anchor point.
 Done properly, no holes are ever “poked” through the main covering.
 Far from turning your roof into Swiss cheese, a mechanically attached approach can offer more protection from the elements.

 5. What do you need to remember?